 Sometimes I felt like weeping and I did.

-I wept for my mother and now for Rachel and Susan and also for Cheryl who passed away on January 15, 2012.
-I wept for all the women (and men) lost to metastatic breast cancer and the ones I know and do not know who will still be lost.
+I wept for my mother and now for Rachel and Susan and also for Cheryl who died on January 15, 2012.
+I wept for all the women (and men) lost to metastatic breast cancer — the ones I knew — and the ones I did not.

 But weeping will not change things.
 Screaming in frustration will not change things.